 • Hamilton boxed-set features their Model 10 case...

-The Wadsworth-Hamilton "Two-Tone" Case Number 3, not to be confused with the 1920s "Model 3" which was made by Fahys, was introduced in 1946 during the booming postwar market.
-This most unusual case consisted of a 10K gold-filled frame along with stainless steel back and bezel.
-The back and bezel design is unlike those on Model 2 cases, apparently the dies from early "First-Model" series "Bunn Special" cases were used in this project.
-Inside these case-backs a circular finish and outside the case-back a vertical finish, both "butler" style.
+The Wadsworth-Hamilton "Two-Tone" Case Number 3 not to be confused with the 1920s "Model 3" made by Fahys, was introduced in 1946 during the booming postwar market.
+This most unusual case consisted of a 10K gold-filled frame (or center section) along with stainless steel back and bezel.
+The back and bezel design is entirely unlike those on Model 2 cases, because to make them "different" from the Model 2 dies from early "First-Model" series Wadsworth "Bunn Special" cases were used in this project.
+Inside these case-backs a circular finish and outside the case-back a vertical finish, both "butler" (or brushed) finish style.
 Always check carefully for matching numbers on Number 3 cases for authenticity.

-Hamilton discontinued these cases after 1946-47 due to a problem with the stainless steel back and bezel wearing the gold-filled frame to brass upon repeated closure contact and realization these attractive but problem-prone cases are also vulnerable to cross-threading due to the inherent hardness of stainless steel backs and bezels cutting against a gold-filled frame.
-Inside the stainless steel backs were marked "Wadsworth Base Metal" in keeping with the jewelry trade considering anything but gold or silver as simply base metal.
-Then on the Case Frame, down low in the center they placed the usual stylized "W" that was the Wadsworth Trade Mark followed by "10K Gold-Filled" which completes the proper marking of all case components.
+Hamilton discontinued these cases after 1946-47 due to a problem with the stainless steel back and bezel wearing the gold-filled frame to brass upon repeated closure contact and realization these attractive but problem-prone cases are also vulnerable to cross-threading due to the inherent hardness of stainless steel backs and bezels rubbing against a gold-filled frame.
+Inside, the stainless steel backs were marked "Wadsworth Base Metal" in keeping with the jewelry trade considering anything but gold or silver as simply base metal.
+Then on the Case Frame, down low in the center they placed the usual stylized "W" that was a Wadsworth Trade Mark followed by "10K Gold-Filled" which completes the proper marking of all case components.
 (This marking may be worn down on a heavily-used or over-polished case but it was originally there.)
-When taken together these markings make perfect sense particularly in the context of the time when these were sold where individually they may seem confusing.
+When taken together these markings make perfect sense particularly in the context of the time when these were sold but taken individually today they may seem a bit confusing.

 Interestingly, these cases would have been properly designated as a "Model 13" were it not for the superstition about that number.
-For that reason the case in-between Hamilton's Case 12 and Case 14 oddly carries a "Number 3" designation.
+For that reason the case introduced between Hamilton Case 12 and Case 14 oddly carries a "Number 3" designation.

-Finally, during 1948 some of the last new 21-Jewel Bunn Specials were marketed in leftover Number 3 Cases.
-For that reason if you find a late 161A Type II P Bunn Special housed in a Wadsworth-Hamilton Number 3 Case with no other screw marks please resist the temptation to re-case, you may have found an original combination.
-Click Late 161A's with Hamilton-Style Cases for more about these unusual Bunn Specials and what to look for.
+Finally, during 1948 some of the last new leftover 21-Jewel Illinois Bunn Specials from deep in the vaults were fitted with 992B Balance Wheels and Hairsprings to be marketed in leftover Number 3 Cases.
+For that reason if you find a late 161A Type II P (meaning Elinvar marked on pillar plate) Bunn Special housed in a Wadsworth-Hamilton Number 3 Case with no other apparent screw marks please resist the temptation to re-case, you may have found an important and highly desirable, odd but original combination.
+Click Late 161A's with Hamilton-Style Cases for more about these unusual Bunn Specials and what to look for in authenticating them.

 • Number 3 Yellow Frame, Stainless Back and Bezel...